 If you do not have a microphone connected you will see an error message.
 Please connect a microphone to your computer and start again from Step 1.

-Step 3.
-Recording will start immediately and you will see your scribe in the preview window with the time below (A).
-If you make a mistake just click the X (B) to start again.
-When you are finished click the tick (C) and your voiceover will be processed and added to the project.
+Recording will start after 3 seconds of pressing record and you will see your scribe in the preview window with the time below (H).
+If you make a mistake just click stop (I) and then the trash can to start again.
+When you are finished click the tick (J) and your voiceover will be processed and added to the project.

-Step 4.
-You can preview your scribe (A) to make sure you’re happy with the voiceover.
-The voiceover button (B) has turned blue to indicate it’s in use and clicking on this gives you some options.
+You can preview your scribe (K) to make sure you’re happy with the voiceover.
+The voiceover button (L) has turned blue to indicate it’s in use and clicking on this gives you some options.

-Step 5.
-You can play it back (A), adjust the volume with the slider (B) and delete and start again if you need to (C).
+You can play it back (M), adjust the volume with the slider (N) and delete and start again if you need to (O).

 Hints and tips for voiceover creation